Niceaunties: Early life and career

 Niceaunties was born in 1981 in Singapore.
 She attributes her inspiration for "auntie culture" to the matriarchal environment and older women of her household, including her grandmother, while growing up.
-She is also an architectural designer.
+She is also an architectural designer with Spark Architect.

 The Niceaunties project began in 2023 after she encountered AI-generated images in her work as an architect.
 It draws inspiration from women in the artist's family and broader Southeast Asian cultural dynamics.
 Her work often features AI-generated visuals created with tools such as DALL-E, Krea, RunwayML, and SORA.
 Her imagery and narratives center on the fictional "Auntieverse", which features older women in imagined settings involving community, ecology, and labor.

 Her notable works include 'Auntlantis', a five-part video series imagining older women engaged in ocean clean-up and collective ritual, and 'Goddess, a video created with Sora, featuring a character who gradually forgets her divine identity through years of domestic labor.